tabletcorry/sysadvent-articles/graphite.markdown

 Enter Graphite
 --------------

-Graphite is a collection of services, that can replace or enchance your existing metric collection setup.
-Yes, yes, its in python...
+Graphite is a collection of services that can replace or enchance your existing metric collection setup.
+Yes, it's written in python... but I like python.
-But ruby is making too much progress in DevOps, we need more variety.

 The major components are: